peak-gao/code-notes/JavaScript/js-notes-mini-1.md

 - there's a well-defined set of rules for storing variables in some location, and for finding those variables at a later time. **We'll call that set of rules: *Scope***
 - Scope is a set of rules for looking up variables by their identifier name
     - There's usually more than one Scope to consider
+- scope consists of a series of "bubbles" that each act as a container or bucket, in which identifiers (variables, functions) are declared
+    - These bubbles nest neatly inside each other, and this nesting is defined at author-time
-- Scope is the set of rules that determines where and how a variable (identifier/name) can be looked-up
+- we defined "scope" as the set of rules that govern how the Engine can look up a variable by its identifier name and find it, either in the current Scope, or in any of the Nested Scopes it's contained within
     - if a variable cannot be found in the immediate scope, Engine consults the next outer containing scope, continuing until found or until the outermost (aka, global) scope has been reached
+- JavaScript has function-based scope
+    - **each function you declare creates a bubble for itself, but no other structures create their own scope bubbles**
  - **Lexical Scope** (as opposed to Dynamic Scope) - is by far the most common, used by the vast majority of programming languages and is the scope JavaScript applies
     - In JS, each function gets its own scope
     - Only code inside that function can access that function's scoped variables
     - a scope can be nested inside another scope
         - **If one scope is nested inside another, code inside the innermost scope can access variables from either scope**

-- we defined "scope" as the set of rules that govern how the Engine can look up a variable by its identifier name and find it, either in the current Scope, or in any of the Nested Scopes it's contained within
+    - No matter where a function is invoked from, or even how it is invoked, its lexical scope is only defined by where the function was declared
+** Dynamic Scope **
+- You examine what happens while executing the program (“at runtime”)

 #### lexing
 - scope that is defined at lexing time
     - is based on where variables and blocks of scope are authored, by you, at write time, and thus is (mostly) set in stone by the time the lexer processes your code
 - the first traditional phase of a standard language compiler is called lexing (aka, tokenizing)
 - It is this concept which provides the foundation to understand what lexical scope is and where the name comes from
-- there are some ways to cheat lexical scope, thereby modifying it after the lexer has passed by, but these are frowned upon
+- there are some ways to cheat lexical scope, thereby modifying it after the lexer has passed by, but these are frowned upon (e.g. using eval)
     - It is considered best practice to treat lexical scope as, in fact, lexical-only, and thus entirely author-time in nature

 #### Look-ups